 What is Claude Code?
-Claude Code is Anthropic’s official CLI for AI-powered coding assistance.
-It provides an interactive terminal experience where you can collaborate with Claude directly in your development environment.
+Claude Code is Anthropic’s official CLI for AI-powered coding assistance, powered by Opus 4.6, Sonnet 4.6, and Haiku 4.5 with a 1M token context window.
+It provides an interactive terminal experience where you can collaborate with Claude directly in your development environment – including agent teams, task management, and coordinated parallel execution.

 How long to set up?
 30 minutes for basic setup, 2-4 hours for full optimization.